The Russia Investigations: Trump On Collision Course With National Security World

 Reminder: removing Brennan’s clearance has very little to do with John Brennan and far more to do with silencing others with lower profiles but more at stake, personally and professionally.— Loren DeJonge Schulman (@LorenRaeDeJ) August 16, 2018

-That won't be difficult for most current-serving national security professionals, especially in the spy world.
-They work for bureaucracies that earn nicknames such as "The Company" and "No Such Agency" and don't need any convincing not to speak out to reporters, on TV or online.
+That won't be difficult for most current national security professionals, especially in the spy world.
+They work for bureaucracies that earn nicknames such as "The Company" and "No Such Agency" and don't need any persuading to not speak out to reporters, on TV or online.

 But the members of one group of former top national security leaders says that if Brennan can't keep his clearance now that he's out of government, they don't want theirs, either.
-The list of those protesting includes former Defense Secretary Robert Gates; retired Adm.
-William McRaven, former boss of Special Operations Command; and others, as NPR's Sarah McCammon reports.
+The list of those protesting includes former Defense Secretary Robert Gates and retired Adm.
+William McRaven, former boss of Special Operations Command, as NPR's Sarah McCammon reports.

-That's an extraordinary rebuke — although it may not move the needle with a president and his supporters who say the "deep state," which is out to get him, always sticks together.
+That's an extraordinary rebuke — although it may not move the needle with a president and his supporters who say inhabitants of the "deep state," which is out to get him, always sticks together.

 Then there is the matter of the more than 4 million Americans who hold or are eligible for security clearances.
 Most of them are not government employees.